Texas Instruments

 In an exclusive interview with TI’s director of power management R&D, we explore the role of advanced packaging in low-voltage power electronics.

-From state-of-the-art materials, process technology, and circuit design to packaging and testing, Texas Instruments has more than one way to maximize power density.
-But Jeff Morroni, TI’s director of power management R&D, said advanced packaging is becoming more of a make-or-break technology in the pursuit of power density.
-And he’s right in the thick of things at Kilby Labs, TI’s research unit, which he joined after the company acquired National Semiconductor over a decade ago.
+From state-of-the-art materials and process technology to advanced circuit design and packaging, Texas Instruments has more than one way to maximize the power density of its products.
+But out of all these capabilities, advanced packaging is becoming more of a make-or-break technology in the pursuit of power density, said Jeff Morroni, TI’s director of power management R&D. And he’s right in the thick of things at Kilby Labs, TI’s research unit, which he joined after the company acquired National Semiconductor over a decade ago.

 TI has rolled out a wide range of power modules in recent years that integrate capacitors, transformers, and inductors, placing them in the same package to boost power efficiency, dissipate heat, and reduce electromagnetic interference (EMI).
 But it aims to further close the distance between passives and power devices with its novel 3D magnetic packaging technology, known as MagPack.
 Instead of placing the magnetics next to the power device, TI said it uses a proprietary material to “mold” the inductors around the DC-DC converter in the module.